YokYoky/Python-Automation/Sem_Manage_script/README.md

 # Semester Folder/Directory Managemnent

-A Python script for generating a SEM and SUBJECT folder with a NOTES subfolder.
+A Python script for generating a SEM and SUBJECT folder with a TERM/NOTES subfolder.

 The sem and subject name folders may differ based on user input.